Patriotic Alliance: Economic policy

+Foreign policy

+In 2023, during the Gaza war, McKenzie stated the party's solidarity with Israel.

+Other policy

+In its 2024 election manifesto, the party endorsed conscription in the South African National Defence Force, Chapter Two of the Constitution regarding rights for women and LGBTQ people, greater integration of religion into education, and strengthening roles for traditional leaders in policy formation.

+Party structure

+The party is controlled by three founders, Gayton McKenzie, Kenny Kunene and Charles Cilliers.
+The founders hold supreme authority, with additional leaders being selected, not elected.

-Controversies over so-called gang members
+Controversies

 While the party has stated that one of its key aims is the eradication of the sociopolitical and socioeconomic conditions that cause gangsterism and crime, almost all criticism and satire levelled at the PA by other political parties, the police, the South African media and the broad public has focused on the perception that the PA is a "gangster party".
 PA leaders have, however, countered that they have been open about their discussions with gang leaders and this group is merely one among many others that have been consulted in talks ahead of the formation of the party.
 Kunene has stated that the party has consulted as broadly as possible, including with religious leaders, traditional leaders, social activists, other political parties, youth groups, organised labour, civil society, intellectuals, academics and others and that calling the party an organisation exclusively for gangsters is an attempt to intimidate people into not joining the party.

 On February 18, 2014, the SA Press Association (Sapa) was ordered to apologise to the party by the press ombudsman of South Africa for an article it had distributed which incorrectly stated that the Patriotic Alliance "consists of gangsters".
 The ombudsman, Johan Retief, found in his ruling that the Patriotic Alliance was in fact trying to eradicate gangsterism and that "although the PA is often described in the media as a party of gangsters, this should not serve as an excuse to perpetuate this description.
 Even the insertion of the word 'reportedly', which was edited out, would not have sufficiently rectified the matter.
 The danger of this kind of reporting is that, if one repeats a false statement often enough, it becomes the truth in the eyes of the public," Retief said.
 It was the first time in more than 20 years that Sapa had been made to apologise for any story it had distributed.